Cardshifter/Cardshifter/Documentation/1) Card Library - Basics.md

 ####`sickness`

 A creature card with `n` sickness must wait `n` turns after being played before it can perform an action.
 A creature with `0` sickness is often referred to as having "Rush" or immediate action.
-Usage: `sickness: n`
+Usage: `sickness n`

 ####`manaCost`

 A card with `n` manaCost requires spending `n` player mana points in order to play it.
-Usage: `manaCost: n`
+Usage: `manaCost n`

 ####`scrapCost`

 A card with `n` scrapCost requires spending `n` player scrap points in order to play it.
-Usage: `scrapCost: n`
+Usage: `scrapCost n`

 ---